 1. Be very selective in the applications you install.
 Stick with applications from well known developers and software companies.
 If you are tempted to install a more obscure application, then research it thoroughly before doing so.

-Here you can see what Facebook data the application has access to, the last time it accessed it your data, and you can set privacy settings for the application in question.
-Notice there is also a “Remove app” link on this screen as well.
-If you find an app is too intrusive, then you can click this link to easily remove it from your account.
+When clicking on an app, you can see what Facebook data the application has access to, the last time it accessed your data, and you can set privacy settings for the application in question.

 It is a good idea to check these settings from time to time.
 Application developers have been known to change required application permissions.
 Always be mindful of what data access a third party developer requests.
 Be especially suspicious of applications requesting the following: